-- 16.61 The functional floodplain (Zone 3b), as identified within the Council's SFRA, has to be preserved, and where possible, increased (such as through redevelopment proposals) and the impedance to the flow of floodwater reduced. - 16.62 Redevelopment of existing developed sites will only be supported if there is a net flood risk reduction.
-Net flood risk reduction includes both on- and off-site measures, including reducing the land use vulnerability, raising of floor levels, reduction in run-off, increasing flood storage capacity, reduced impedance to flood water flow and the incorporation of flood resilient and/or resistant measures.
-Finished floor levels are to be raised to a minimum of 300mm above the 1 in 100 fluvial or 1 in 200 tidal flood level (whichever is greater), including an allowance for climate change, as recommended in the Council's SFRA, or to the maximum acceptable height possible below this, should sufficient justification be provided.
-Opportunities to restore the functional floodplain to its original state / condition are encouraged and will be supported. - 16.63 The borough contains a number of islands in the River Thames.
-Where the access and egress to and from the island is within the functional floodplain, for the purposes of new development, such islands will be considered and treated as functional floodplain (Zone 3b), even if parts of the islands may be within an area of lower probability of flooding.
+- 16.64 The functional floodplain (Zone 3b), as identified within the Council's SFRA, has to be preserved, and where possible, increased (such as through redevelopment proposals) and the impedance to the flow of floodwater reduced. - 16.65 Redevelopment of existing developed sites will only be supported if there is a net flood risk reduction.
+Net flood risk reduction includes both on- and off-site measures. including reducing the land use vulnerability by not proposing additional built development within undeveloped functional floodplain, raising of floor levels, reduction in run-off, increasing flood storage capacity, reduced impedance to flood water flow and the incorporation of flood resilient and/or resistant measures.
+Finished floor levels are to be raised to a minimum of 300mm above the 1 in 100 fluvial or 1 in 200 tidal flood level (whichever is greater), including an allowance for climate change, as recommended in the Council's SFRA in Table 6-1, or to the maximum acceptable height possible below this, should sufficient justification be provided.
+Opportunities to restore the functional floodplain to its original state / condition are encouraged and will be supported. - The borough contains a number of islands in 16.66 the River Thames.
+Where the access and egress to and from the island begins within the functional floodplain, for the purposes of new development, such islands will be considered and treated as functional floodplain (Zone 3b), even if parts of the islands may be within an area of lower probability of flooding.
+In line with the guidance set out in the Council's SFRA, new developments are restricted to 'Water Compatible' and 'Essential Infrastructure' (subject to an Exception Test) as per the guidance in the Flood Risk and Coastal Change PPG.